Henri Mauperché: Biography

-In 1645, he married Magdeleine Garnot.
+In 1645, Mauperché married Magdeleine Garnot.
 From 1646 to 1647, he worked on decorating the "Cabinet de l'Amour" at the Hôtel Lambert, along with the landscape painters Pierre Patel, Jan Asselyn and Herman van Swanevelt.

-In 1648, he became a member of the Académie royale de peinture et de sculpture and was named a Professor in 1655, which was an unusual honor for a landscape painter.
+In 1648, Mauperché became a member of the Académie royale de peinture et de sculpture and was named a Professor in 1655, which was an unusual honor for a landscape painter.
 Together with Laurent de La Hyre, he helped to popularize the classical landscape style of Claude Lorrain.
-Having become famous for his decorations, he undertook to paint the apartments of Queen Anne of Austria at Fontainebleau.
+Having become famous for his decorations, Mauperché undertook to paint the apartments of Queen Anne of Austria at Fontainebleau.
 As with the Hôtel Lambert, the greater part of those works have disappeared.

 His wife died in 1671.
-By 1686, he was too ill to attend sessions of the Académie, and was excused.
+By 1686, Mauperché was too ill to attend sessions of the Académie, and was excused.
 He died at the end of that year.